 A team of Public Allies volunteered at the event.
 They did everything from provide childcare to take photos while not participating in workshops.
 “As a Public Ally, the experience at YELS was refreshing.” said second year Public Allies fellow You Lee.
 “Many times, youth voices are pushed aside to make space for adults or professionals in the room.
 So, it was cool to see youth-led presentations and overall coordination of the conference.
 I can see that the conference was a good experience for youth as they continue their work in the future.”

-Public Allies is national movement committed to advancing social justice and equity by engaging and activating the leadership capacities of our young people.
+Public Allies is a national movement committed to advancing social justice and equity by engaging and activating the leadership capacities of our young people.
 Since 1992, Public Allies has helped thousands of underrepresented young leaders serve our country, get on successful pathways to higher education and careers, and bring communities together to work for the common good.
 Public Allies seeks to find and cultivate young community leaders and connect them to the issues and causes that ignite their passion to create last change.
 Allies are placed with a nonprofit organization where they help address critical community needs such as youth development, education, workforce development, environmental issues, arts programming and community health.